-For contracts with elements related to customized network solutions and certain network build-outs, for transactions accounted for as sales of products or services, we apply FASB Accounting Standards Codification ("ASC") Subtopic 605-25 (Prior authoritative literature: Emerging Issues Task Force Issue No. 08-1, "Revenue Arrangements with Multiple Deliverables") and revenues are recognized under ASC 605-35, for long-term transactions entered to supply software, or software systems, that require significant modification or customization (prior authoritative literature: SOP 81-1, "Accounting for Performance of Construction-Type and Certain Production-Type Contracts"), generally using the percentage-of-completion method.
+For contracts with elements related to customized network solutions and certain network build-outs, for transactions accounted for as sales of products or services, we apply Financial Accounting Standards Board ("FASB") ASC Subtopic 605-25 (Prior authoritative literature: Emerging Issues Task Force Issue No. 08-1, "Revenue Arrangements with Multiple Deliverables") and revenues are recognized under ASC 605-35, for long-term transactions entered to supply software, or software systems, that require significant modification or customization (prior authoritative literature: SOP 81-1, "Accounting for Performance of Construction-Type and Certain Production-Type Contracts"), generally using the percentage-of-completion method.

 For multi-element arrangements, the Company allocates revenue to all deliverables based on their relative selling prices.
-In such circumstances, the Company uses a hierarchy to determine the selling price to be used for allocating revenue to deliverables: (i) vendor-specific objective evidence of fair value ("VSOE"), (ii) third-party evidence of selling price ("TPE"), and (iii) best estimate of selling price ("ESP").
+In such circumstances, the Company uses a hierarchy to determine the selling price to be used for allocating revenue to deliverables: (i) VSOE, (ii) third-party evidence of selling price ("TPE"), and (iii) best estimate of selling price ("ESP").
 VSOE generally exists only when the Company sells the deliverable separately and is the price actually charged by the Company for that deliverable.
 ESPs reflect the Company's best estimates of what the selling prices of elements would be if they were sold regularly on a stand-alone basis.